-Warmer temperatures are here, and that means irritating, airborne irritants and molecules are hovering in the air (among other spots).
+Warmer temperatures are here, and that means irritating, airborne irritants and flecks are hovering in the air (among other spots).
 But the condition of the air you’re breathing in your Austin space doesn’t have to be the only way.
-If you take adequate steps to ready your home and HVAC system, you can reduce the probability of allergies and sickness spreading, and you may even reduce contact with further airborne molecules and dust, which will help you stay healthier and happier.
-It all begins with a worthy HEPA filter.
+If you take adequate steps to prep your home and home comfort system, you can lower the probability of allergies and illnesses spreading, and you may even reduce exposure to further airborne molecules and dust, which will help you stay healthier and happier.
+It all starts with a worthy HEPA filter.

 It May Be Able to Help Stop Ailments

-Can your HEPA air filter help prevent you from getting sick?
-Depends on the situation.
-HEPA filters are not able to protect your family from a virus.
-There is also no way to guarantee that any HEPA air filter will stop other sicknesses, such as the flu, cold, or allergies.
-But a strong HEPA filter can better your odds of avoiding sickness, when accompanied with generally accepted best practices.
+Can your HEPA air filter help prevent you from catching a sickness?
+The result varies.
+HEPA filters cannot protect your family from a virus.
+There is also no guarantee that any HEPA air filter will stop other afflictions, such as the flu, cold, or allergies.
+But a strong HEPA filter can increase your odds of avoiding sickness, when accompanied with generally accepted best practices.

-Based on Center for Disease Control and Prevention studies, industrial-grade air filters are creating useful outcomes when it comes to restricting the circulation of irritants that float in the air.
+Based on Center for Disease Control and Prevention studies, industrial-grade air filters are generating positive results when it comes to restricting the circulation of irritants that hover in the air.
 However, these systems are much more costly than normal home filters.
 HEPA filters for the home also continue to advance.
-There are some tests that have confirmed the capability of HEPA filters taking mold spores, asbestos, odors, smoke and bacteria from your house’s air.
-Yet, several airborne ailments or viruses are too microscopic for a HEPA filter to keep them from passing in the air of a usual home.
+There are many tests that have confirmed the capability of HEPA filters taking mold spores, asbestos, odors, smoke and bacteria from your Austin house’s air.
+Yet, plenty of airborne ailments or viruses are too microscopic for a HEPA filter to keep them from passing in the air of a usual home.

-HEPA filters can lower the likelihood of contracting an assortment of illnesses linked to frequent exposure to micro particles kicked up from construction and other physical activities.
-For example, if you’re renovating parts of your home, have a hobby apt to use lots of dirt or chemicals, or if your space is close to certain production facilities, changing to a HEPA filter could stop them from floating through your home, therefore helping to clean up the air quality.
+HEPA filters can lower the likelihood of contracting an assortment of illnesses linked to regular exposure to fine particles kicked up from construction and other labor-intensive activities.
+For example, if you’re redoing parts of your home, have a hobby apt to use lots of dirt or chemicals, or if your space is close to certain production facilities, changing to a HEPA filter could stop them from floating through your home, thus helping to clean up the air quality.

-Don’t forget, while a HEPA filter may decrease the probability of contracting prevalent airborne ailments, it is no surrogate for good hygiene and the instruction of medical professionals!
-Keep this information top of mind as you care for your home and family.
+Remember, while a HEPA filter may decrease your risk of contracting prevalent airborne ailments, it is no alternative for good hygiene and the instruction of medical experts!
+Keep this information in mind as you care for your home and family.